 Less work doesn't have to be a bad thing.

-So instead of fearing automation and unemployment, we could welcome it — as long as we found a way to evenly distribute all this newfound efficiency and free time.
+So instead of fearing automation and unemployment, we could welcome it — as long as we can find a way to evenly distribute all this newfound efficiency and free time.
 Perhaps we're ready for a society where people simply work fewer hours for the same amount of stuff.

 Whatever society results from all this new efficiency will need more than simply higher wages.
 It'll need higher wages for less work, and that means a shorter workweek.
 Perhaps we could even afford to get rid of certain industries that don't do much good for society (telemarketing, for instance).
 Pruning off the more predatory industries in the economy could save people time and save the environment resources.